China's Xi on 'epoch-making' visit to Saudi as Riyadh chafes at U.S. censure | Headlines

 China's Xi on 'epoch-making' visit to Saudi as Riyadh chafes at U.S. censure

 The meeting between the global economic powerhouse and Gulf energy giant comes as Saudi ties with Washington are strained by U.S. criticism of Riyadh's human rights record and Saudi support for oil output curbs before the November midterm elections.
-The White House said on Wednesday that Xi's visit was an example of Chinese attempts to exert influence and that this would not change U.S. policy towards the Middle East.
+The White House said Xi's visit was an example of Chinese attempts to exert influence, and that this would not change U.S. policy towards the Middle East.

 - Country: